hashicorp/terraform-website/content/source/docs/enterprise/private/logging.html.md

 them `logs.mycompany.com` over TCP on port 55555 using syslog over TLS.

 ~> **NOTE:** Private Terraform Enterprise installations only supports docker `log-driver` configured to either `json-file` or `journald`.
-   The reason is that all other log drivers prevent the support bundle functionality from being to gather logs, making it impossible to provide product support. **DO NOT** change the log driver of an installation to anything other than `json-file` or `journald`.
+   All other log drivers prevent the support bundle functionality from gathering logs, making it impossible to provide product support. **DO NOT** change the log driver of an installation to anything other than `json-file` or `journald`.

 ---